Star Beast (novel)

 Star Beast is a novel by Will Baker, published by Hodder & Stoughton in 1996.

 Plot summary

-Star Beast is set in the same post-apocalyptic world of Baker's debut novel Shadow Hunter, in which humans have laid waste to much of the Earth and retreated into huge hive-like cities.
+Star Beast is a novel set in a post-apocalyptic world in which humans have destroyed most of the Earth and now live in massive hive-like cities.

 Reception

 Gideon Kibblewhite reviewed Star Beast for Arcane magazine, rating it an 8 out of 10 overall.
 Kibblewhite comments that "the world of the humans is paler and less interesting; so much so that it seems merely a vehicle for the intrigue from which the two heroes must escape.
 This is a shame, because this is why, for me, the book falls slightly short of its possibilities."